frogermcs/ActivityFrameMetrics/README.md

 }
 ```

-By default library prints Logcat warning for every frame which was rendered longer than 17ms and Logcat error for these which was rendered longer than 34ms.
+By default library prints Logcat warning for every frame which was rendered longer than 17ms and error for these which was rendered longer than 34ms.

 Default values (and others) can be changed with `ActivityFrameMetrics.Builder` params: